sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/before-buy.md

 ### Determine the Number of ROMs

-At this moment, the SidecarTridge TOS emulator supports Atari ST motherboards with two ROM chips.
-If your motherboard has a different number of ROMs, you'll need to wait for the next version of the SidecarTridge TOS emulator with support for six ROMs.
+At this moment, the SidecarTridge TOS emulator supports Atari ST motherboards with two and six ROM chips.
+Please double check the number of ROMs on your motherboard before proceeding

 ### ROMs Plugged or Soldered